dotnet/docs-aspire/docs/compatibility/9.0/ollama-integration-updates.md

 ### OllamaSharp 4 and Microsoft.Extensions.AI

 OllamaSharp updated to a new major version and now supports the interfaces from [Microsoft.Extensions.AI](https://devblogs.microsoft.com/dotnet/introducing-microsoft-extensions-ai-preview/).
-You can register the `IOllamaApiClient` (native OllamaSharp client), or from M.E.AI `IChatClient` and `IEmbeddingGenerator` (depending on your model type).
+You can register the `IOllamaApiClient` (native OllamaSharp client), or from M.E.AI <xref:Microsoft.Extensions.AI.IChatClient> and <xref:Microsoft.Extensions.AI.IEmbeddingGenerator`2> (depending on your model type).
 Using these new interfaces makes code more portable across LLM/SLM options.

 ### API deprecations and removals